 Nothing kills your app’s growth like a bad user experience.
 In today’s saturated app market, users are spoiled for choice, which means they can afford to be picky.
 And if your app doesn’t offer the most intuitive, simple, and pleasurable experience, you’ll struggle to retain users.

 The app developer’s job, especially if you don’t have a UX/UI designer, is to build an app that can provide this wonderful experience through great web design.
 This means they should have a good eye for color, spacing, usability, user navigation, activity indicators, and more.
 In essence, you want someone who knows how the app user thinks and can anticipate what actions they’ll want to take and when.

 App developers know a variety of programming languages

 A great app developer needs to be literate in a handful of programming languages.
 To start off, they need a solid command of Java and C#.
 Moreover, they need some knowledge of web development languages such as CSS and HTML5.
-Last but perhaps most importantly, they need a great knowledge of mobile platform APIs (application programming interfaces).
+Last but perhaps most importantly, they need a great knowledge of mobile development platform APIs (application programming interfaces).
 This is absolutely crucial for developing mobile apps for iOS and Android.